 Supply is the amount of a good or service that a firm is willing and able to offer for sale per period of time.
-The Supply Curve (SC) is plotted to show the relationship between the price of a product and a number of product businesses are willing to sell at that price.
+The Supply Curve (SC) shows the relationship between the price of a product and the quantity of the product businesses are willing to sell at that price.
 In the labor market, the supply of labor is the amount of time per week, month, or year that individuals are willing to spend working, as a function of the wage rate.

 A Movement Along the Supply Curve

 The Law of Supply is the direct relationship between price and quantity supplied.
 If everything else remains the same, then an increase in price results in an increase in quantity supplied.
 The positive relationship is the reason for the supply curve sloping upwards.
 The rationale for the positive correlation between price and quantity supplied is based on the potential increase in profitability that occurs with an increase in price.

 A shift in the SC, referred to as a change in supply, occurs only if a non-price determinant of supply changes.
 For example, if the price of an ingredient used to produce the good, a related good, were to increase, then the SC would shift left.
 The following factors affect Supply and changes in these determinants will shift the SC.